 The route is designed for gravel bikes with 40mm tyres but a hardtail mountain bike would be suitable as well.
 Bring spare inners & equipment to be self sufficient on the more remote sections.

-26th Aug 6.30pm: Ride Briefing and buffet dinner at hotel.
+24th Aug 6.30pm: Ride Briefing and dinner at restaurant near the hotel.

 The nearest station is Farnborough (3 miles) or Fleet (2.5 miles) with trains from London Waterloo or the South & West.

 Yes, in the checkout there is a box to put whoever you want to share a room with.